AeloveRim/TahrovinGrit/README.md

 - NPC Mages can be tricky opponents, especially at low level.
 However, low-level mages can run out of magicka fairly quickly, giving you an opportunity to strike.
 Also keep in mind that, thanks to [Blade and Blunt](https://www.nexusmods.com/skyrimspecialedition/mods/34549), you can stagger mages by power-attacking them while they are casting a spell.

+- You will find a bunch of extra options for lingerie, skimpy clothing and accessories available for crafting at the tanning rack.
+If you'd rather not have to deal with all that, you can just remove the Tahrovin Lingerie Book from your inventory.

 ## The Extra Quests Profile
 When I play Skyrim, I usually like to load it up with a bunch of quests I haven't played before.
 When my playthrough is done, I'll remove the ones I stumbled upon and add a bunch of new ones for the next playthrough.